Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 A `folio` is a reference counted page cache entry.
 We are loading a new file for the first time, so this page will not be in the page cache.

-Or will it?
+> Instructor: Or will it?

 What file are we loading again?
-We are loading libc.
-Effectively, every program is using libc.
+We are loading `libc`.
+Effectively, every program is using `libc`.
 This file will surely be in memory already.
 Alas, this file is being used by other processes, so we cannot reuse the file.

-Or can we?
+> Instructor: Or can we?

 Let's look back at the syscall we are executing in the first place.
 Take a look at the flags.
-We only want to execute libc, so actually every program is going to get the same read-only copy of this physical memory mapped into their virtual address spaces.
+We only want to execute `libc`, so actually every program is going to get the same read-only copy of this physical memory mapped into their virtual address spaces.

 This is magic.
 There was no coordination between the programs reading this same file.
 No special mechanisms are being used in the kernel.
 This is all the same ideas of virtual memory (which uses demand paging) working in harmony to make dynamic library loading work.

 Now, let's follow the path when a file-backed page is missing and needs to be read from disk.